tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

   - suave
 ---

-In the [last blog post]({% post_url 2015-06-11-building-rest-api-in-fsharp-using-suave%}), we have seen how can we combine small functions to create a REST API in Suave and in this blog post we are going to see how can we secure the APIs using JSON web tokens(JWT).
+In the [last blog post]({% post_url 2015-06-11-building-rest-api-in-fsharp-using-suave%}), we have seen how we can combine small functions to create a REST API in Suave and in this blog post we are going to see how can we secure the APIs using JSON web tokens(JWT).

 This blog post is based on [Taiseer's](http://bitoftech.net/) blog post on [JSON Web Token in ASP.NET Web API 2 using Owin](http://bitoftech.net/2014/10/27/json-web-token-asp-net-web-api-2-jwt-owin-authorization-server/) and I will be covering how to implement the same in [Suave](http://suave.io).
-If you are interested in the theoretical background, kindly read his blog post before reading this.
+If you are interested in the theoretical background of JWT, kindly read his blog post before reading this.

 ## Workflow